sapagat/evidence/README.md

 ### Suites available

-- ``end2end``: Checks that the service API provides the capabilities expected by its consumers.
-- ``features``: Checks the behaviour its endpoint using test specific configuration and stubs.
-- ``health``: Checks the behaviour of the health check endpoint.
+- ``end2end``
+- ``features``
 - ``integration``
+- ``health``

-Any of the avobe mentioned test suites can be executed by running:
+Any of the above mentioned test suites can be executed by running:

 ```
 make test-<suite-name>
 ```

+#### end2end

+This suite checks that the service HTTP API provides the capabilities expected by its consumers.

+It is an out of process test, i.e, it execises the service as a deployed artifact.
+To achieve this it uses stubbed external services.

+*For example it uses ``minio`` as an ``s3`` stub.*

+#### features

+This suite checks the behaviour of each endpoint.
+It relies on the app booted in *test mode*, this way more variabilty can be introduced and errors and exceptions can be tested in a faster and controlled manner.

+It is an in process test, i.e, endpoints are excesided directly (not via HTTP) and external services are consumed via stubbed clients.

+*For example, it uses a stubbed s3 client.*

+#### integration

+This suite checks that the gateways behaviour is the expected.
+To achieve this it consumes the stubbed external service.

+*For example, when testing ``Warehouse::Gateway`` consumes ``minio`` in order to check that it can retrieve pre-signed request instructions.*

+#### health

+This suite checks that the health endpoint behaviour is the expected.

 ### CI